-Graduated from Kyiv Shevchenko University in 1994 in Ukraine with a MA in journalism, I had a great career in Ukrainian broadcasting news at 1+1 TV, Novy TV, Espreso TV and FM radio Era.
-In 2003-2005, I also was a visiting lecturer in international journalism in my Alma Mater.
+Graduated from Kyiv National Shevchenko University in 1994 in Ukraine with a Master’s degree in journalism, he had a long-term and successful career as a journalist, editor, analyst, producer, translator in the Ukrainian broadcasting news at 1+1 TV, Novy TV, Espreso TV, Era Radio and the Ukrainian version of EWTN.

-In 2006, I gained experience in PR as a senior PR manager of the press service of the President of Ukraine Victor Yushchenko, and developed this career path further in 2008-2010, working for international PR agencies.
+In 2006, Viktor worked as a senior PR manager of the press service of the President of Ukraine, and later – in PR agencies.

-In 2014, when Russia started war against Ukraine, I was conscripted to the Ukrainian army, as an active duty Sr. Lt.
-With the 40th battalion I took part in combat against combined Russian separatist forces.
-I wrote more than 20 stories from the front line, which were published in the ‘Ukrainian Week’ magazine (version in Ukrainian) and became known as the ‘Diary of Debaltseve’ (version in English).
-I communicated this war for leading Western media like Financial Times (interview), Washington Post (interview), British ITV News (interview), British BBC Radio 4 (interview), Ireland’s RTE Radio 1 (interview).
-Later I was certified as a military press officer by the Ukraine’s Ministry of Defense.
+In 2014-2015, when Russia launched military assault on Ukraine, he was conscripted to the Ukrainian Armed Forces as a First Lieutenant.
+With the 40th infantry battalion he took part in combat in eastern Ukraine defending his homeland from the Russian army and separatist forces.
+Viktor wrote more than 20 war stories from the front lines, which had been published in the ‘Ukrainian Week’ magazine (in Ukrainian) and became known as the ‘Diary of Debaltseve’ (version in English).
+He communicated this war for Financial Times (interview), Washington Post (interview), British ITV News (interview), British BBC Radio 4 (interview), Ireland’s RTE Radio 1 (interview), etc. He’s certified as a military press officer by the Ukraine’s Ministry of Defense.

 All posts in this blog reflect author’s personal opinion.
 This blog also has posts in the Ukrainian language, published in 2010-2014.

-I’m interested in discussing news, media, politics, security, defense, as well as making new contacts.
-You can follow me on Twitter @MrKovalenko, join on Facebook and LinkedIn, or send your message via the form below:
+You can follow Viktor on Twitter @MrKovalenko or send your message to him via the form below: